nsrau/azure-docs.it-it/articles/app-service-logic/app-service-logic-create-deploy-template.md

 <properties
-   pageTitle="Creare modelli di distribuzione di app per la logica | Microsoft Azure" description="Informazioni su come creare un modello di distribuzione di app per la logica e utilizzarlo per la gestione del rilascio" services="logic-apps" documentationCenter=".net,nodejs,java" authors="jeffhollan"
+   pageTitle="Create a logic app deployment template | Microsoft Azure" description="Learn how to create a logic app deployment template and use it for release management" services="logic-apps" documentationCenter=".net,nodejs,java" authors="jeffhollan"